 - Follow University procedures when receiving accommodations including any procedures which require interaction with professors or staff.

-- Complete a course roster form every semester in order to provide notification of approved accommodations to instructors.
+- Complete a semester request within the first 2 weeks of every semester in order to provide notification of approved accommodations to instructors.

-- Communicate with instructors at least two weeks prior to implementation in order to make arrangements for accommodations.
+- Communicate with instructors at least two weeks prior to implementation in order to make arrangements for testing or other time sensitive accommodations.

 - Notify the Office of Disability Services if the approved accommodations are not working or are no longer needed.